Saquon Barkley: 2019 season

 Entering his second NFL season, Barkley was ranked No. 16 on the NFL's Top 100 players for 2019.
 Barkley was chosen by his teammates as one of seven team captains for the 2019 season, an honor rarely bestowed on players after only one year on the team.

-In Week 1 against the Dallas Cowboys, Barkley rushed 11 times for 120 yards, including a 59-yard run, in the Giants' 35–17 loss.
+In Week 1 against the Cowboys, Barkley rushed 11 times for 120 yards, including a 59-yard run, in the Giants' 35–17 loss.
 In this game, he fumbled the ball for the first time in his NFL career.
 In Week 2 against the Buffalo Bills, Barkley rushed 18 times for 107 yards and a touchdown and caught three passes for 28 yards in the Giants' 28–14 loss to Buffalo.
-In Week 3 against the Tampa Bay Buccaneers, Barkley suffered a high ankle sprain and was expected to miss four to eight weeks.
+In Week 3 against the Buccaneers, Barkley suffered a high ankle sprain and was expected to miss four to eight weeks.
 Barkley made his return from the injury in Week 7 against the Arizona Cardinals.
 In the game, Barkley rushed 18 times for 72 yards and a touchdown in the Giants' 27–21 loss.
 In Week 8 against the Detroit Lions, Barkley rushed for a season-high 19 times and 64 yards and caught a season-high eight passes for 79 yards and a touchdown in the team's 31–26 loss.
 In Week 15 against the Miami Dolphins, Barkley rushed 24 times for 112 yards and two touchdowns and caught four passes for 31 yards in the Giants' 36–20 win.
-In Week 16, Barkley rushed for a career high 189 yards on 22 carries and caught four passes for 90 yards and two total touchdowns in a 41–35 win over the Washington Redskins.
+In Week 16, Barkley rushed for a career high 189 yards on 22 carries and caught four passes for 90 yards and two total touchdowns in a 41–35 win over the Redskins.
 He won the NFC Offensive Player of the Week award for his performance in Week 16.
-In Week 17 against the Philadelphia Eagles, Barkley rushed 17 times for 92 yards, including a season-long 68-yard run that resulted in a touchdown, during the Giants' 34–17 loss to Philadelphia.
+In Week 17 against the Eagles, Barkley rushed 17 times for 92 yards, including a season-long 68-yard run that resulted in a touchdown, during the Giants' 34–17 loss to Philadelphia.
 Barkley finished his sophomore season as the only running back in Giants' history to have 1,000 rushing yards in their first two seasons.
 He was ranked 31st by his fellow players on the NFL Top 100 Players of 2020.